 We were honoured to host Dr Dominique Thompson a TEDX speaker and wellness consultant as our keynote speaker.
 Thompson spoke sensitively about “Young People’s Mental Health in the 21st Century: A Perfect Storm?” to round up this action-packed day.
-Themes around perfectionism, competitiveness, and fears of failure tormenting students and impeding on their performance rather than facilitating creativity and risk-taking.
+Themes around perfectionism, competitiveness, and fears of failure tormenting students.
+As well as reflecting on how these might impede on student performance rather than facilitate creativity and risk-taking.

 Alongside our more research-based activities, participants enjoyed a whole host of creative workshops from drama therapy to breathing soundscapes, music, and yoga.